Fiserv/universal-commerce/recipes/HostedPages.md

 Please refer to the table below for additional SDK configuration properties:

->Please note that the SDK configurations below are applicable for both Hosted Pages implementation: webview and iFrame.
+>Please note that the SDK configurations below are applicable for both Hosted Page implementations: webview and iFrame.

 | SDK Params     | Required/Optional | Description|
 |----------------|-------------------|----------- |